 2. Manuel Antonio National Park

-Expect more busy human traffic at this park, particularly during peak season but sloth-seeing bucket list collectors should opt for this place if they have not yet seen one!
+Expect more busy human traffic at this park, particularly during peak season but sloth-seeing bucket list collectors should consider a guide for this park.

 - Big chance of seeing both kinds of sloths (most important pro)